sdc04-kahlo/Products/Deployment.md

       chmod 400 secret_key.pem
       ```

-1. Connect via ssh in bash (replace 0.0.0.0 with the IP address of your instance)
+1. Connect to this instance via ssh in bash (replace 0.0.0.0 with the IP address of your instance)

     ```bash
     ssh -i secret_key.pem ubuntu@0.0.0.0
     ```

 ## Database Server